 Points of Interest

-While cities are often a magnet for tourists, you may also find that there is a specific point of interest that you want to visit.
+While cities are often a magnet for tourists, you may also find that there’s a specific point of interest that you want to visit.
+Consisting of outdoor attractions and world heritage sites, the Philippines is ideal for those who want to explore the great outdoors.
+Here are some of the top tourist destinations in the Philippines.

 Discover the best of the Philippines’ thermal springs to add to your itinerary, on our sister site, Top Hot Springs.